 Costs associated with this program are high; but because of the potential impact on our drinking water supplies, this assistance must be a priority.
 A recent program amendment was made to allow for other management practices to be considered where conditions for providing alternative drainage has excessive costs or where other factors are present, such as shallow bedrock.
 The "continued use permits" expired in 2009.
 Those left to close were offered new continued use permits through 2019 and 2020.
-There is a backlog of \$10,000,000 in unfunded applications.
+There is a backlog of \$4,600,000 in unfunded applications.
+There are 15 wells left to be closed.
 Work in this program is at a highly skilled technical level, and increased technical assistance is needed to address the workload.

-• Conservation Reserve Enhancement Program: Wetlands are constructed on private land to treat cropland tile-drainage water from watersheds 50 - 200 times their size.
+• Conservation Reserve Enhancement Program (CREP): Wetlands are constructed on private land to treat cropland tile-drainage water from watersheds 50 - 200 times their size.

-- Wetlands remove 40-90% of the nitrate and 90+% of herbicide in tile drainage water from upper-lying cropland - Landowners continue to own and receive incentives to maintain the wetland through an easement with the State of Iowa through soil and water conservation districts
+- \circ Wetlands remove 40-90% of the nitrate and 90+% of herbicide in tile drainage water from upper-lying cropland - Landowners continue to own and receive incentives to maintain the wetland through an easement with the State of Iowa through soil and water conservation districts

 These constructed nitrate-removal wetlands are a proven method of reducing nitrate contributions to surface water in Iowa, to the Mississippi River and to the Gulf of Mexico hypoxic zone.
 With growing public concern nationwide and the potential impact on Iowa's agricultural industry, the state must increase its efforts in this regard.
 Costs associated with constructed wetlands are high; but the US Department of Agriculture Farm Service Agency pays 90% of the construction and the state's share is reduced to 10%.
 Over 400 potential sites exist for landowner consideration.
+We have 86 nitrate removal wetlands constructed, and the Iowa Nutrient Reduction strategy calls for 7,000 CREP-like wetlands be built.
 This funding will provide more wetland filters and bring a substantial amount of additional federal funding to Iowa.
 Work in this program is at a highly skilled technical level, and increased technical assistance is needed to address the workload.